 An enlarged heart (cardiomegaly) means that your heart is bigger than normal.
-Your heart can become enlarged if the muscle works so hard that it thickens, or if the chambers widen.
+Your heart can become enlarged if the muscle works so hard that it thickens, or if the chambers dilate.

 Sometimes an enlarged heart doesn’t cause any symptoms.
 When symptoms do occur, they can include: